My Hometown, Bacolod City

 Where sugar cane abound

 The sugar city of the Philippines, Bacolod is one of the most progressive cities in the country.
 You can see along its highway; sugarcane plantation, rice and coconut.
 Some people also are into fishing, pottery and livestock farming.
+Since more and more businesses are being built, means more farmlands are lost and push more in the rural areas.

 Organic farming in Negros